-Relying on this logic, several studies have used novelty and familiarity to putatively manipulate acetylcholine levels (Duncan et al., 2012b; Duncan and Shohamy, 2016; Patil and Duncan, 2018).
+Relying on this logic, several studies have used novelty and familiarity to putatively manipulate acetylcholine levels (Duncan, Sadanand, et al., 2012; Duncan & Shohamy, 2016; Patil & Duncan, 2018).
 In one such study, participants were presented with a continuous stream of objects.
 These objects could be 'new' (never seen before), 'similar' (an alteration of a previously seen object), or 'old' (repetition of a previously seen object).
 Participants judged whether each item was new, old, or similar.
-The purpose of including 'similar' objects was to tax pattern separation: Responding correctly to these objects requires differentiating them from other very similar objects in memory (Duncan et al., 2012b).
+The purpose of including 'similar' objects was to tax pattern separation: Responding correctly to these objects requires differentiating them from other very similar objects in memory (Duncan, Sadanand, et al., 2012).

 Critically, some 'similar' objects were preceded by 'new' objects, whereas other 'similar' objects were preceded by 'old' objects.
-'New' objects were predicted to lead to a high cholinergic state, which should prioritize memory encoding, and improve the ability to perform pattern separation (Yassa and Stark, 2011).
-Conversely, the familiarity of 'old' objects was predicted to lead to a low cholinergic state, which should prioritize memory retrieval and impair the ability to perform pattern separation (Duncan et al., 2012b).
+'New' objects were predicted to lead to a high cholinergic state, which should prioritize memory encoding, and improve the ability to perform pattern separation (Yassa & Stark, 2011).
+Conversely, the familiarity of 'old' objects was predicted to lead to a low cholinergic state, which should prioritize memory retrieval, and impair the ability to perform pattern separation (Duncan, Sadanand, et al., 2012).

-If these encoding vs. retrieval modes linger for several seconds (consistent with the temporal dynamics of acetylcholine) (Hasselmo and Fehlau, 2001; Meeter et al., 2004), then participants should be in a retrieval state when they encounter 'similar' objects presented just after 'old' objects.
+If these encoding vs. retrieval modes linger for several seconds (consistent with the temporal dynamics of acetylcholine), then participants should be in a retrieval state when they encounter 'similar' objects presented just after 'old' objects.
 Being in a retrieval state should facilitate pattern completion (or, conversely, hurt pattern separation), leading participants to falsely endorse 'similar' objects as 'old'.
 Indeed, accuracy was lower for 'similar' objects preceded by an 'old' object vs. 'similar' objects preceded by a 'new' object.
-Thus, being in a retrieval state can hurt one's ability to encode two similar items as being distinct (Duncan et al., 2012b).
-In contrast, recent exposure to familiar objects enhances integrative encoding, a process that relies on the retrieval of previously stored associations (Duncan et al.,2012b).
+Thus, being in a retrieval state can hurt one's ability to encode two similar items as being distinct (Duncan, Sadanand, et al., 2012).
+In contrast, recent exposure to familiar objects enhances integrative encoding, a process that relies on the retrieval of previously stored associations (Duncan, Sadanand, et al., 2012).
 Together, these findings suggest that novelty vs. familiarity can toggle the system between encoding/pattern separation and retrieval/pattern completion, respectively.
-This is consistent with predictions of how acetylcholine should act in the hippocampus (Hasselmo and Schnell, 1994; Hasselmo, 1995).
+This is consistent with predictions of how acetylcholine should act in the hippocampus.

-Using a similar behavioral manipulation, another study found that recent exposure to familiar (vs. novel) objects enhanced associative retrieval, but did not influence item memory (Patil and Duncan, 2018).
+Using a similar behavioral manipulation, another study found that recent exposure to familiar (vs. novel) objects enhanced associative retrieval, but did not influence item memory (Patil & Duncan, 2018).
 Associative retrieval - being able to identify which pair of items was studied together - requires pattern completion: Given one member of the pair, an individual must retrieve, or 'complete', the memory to determine the other member of the pair.
-Item recognition, in contrast, does not require pattern completion or associative processing and may therefore be accomplished by regions outside of the hippocampus, such as the perirhinal cortex (Davachi et al., 2003).
+Item recognition, in contrast, does not require pattern completion or associative processing, and may therefore be accomplished by regions outside of the hippocampus, such as the perirhinal cortex (Davachi et al., 2003).
 The selective benefit for preceding familiarity on associative memory is therefore consistent with the instantiation of a retrieval mode in the hippocampus.
-Importantly, consistent with the timescale of cholinergic modulation of the hippocampus (Hasselmo and Fehlau, 2001; Meeter et al., 2004), the effect of recent familiarity on associative memory decreased over several seconds (Patil and Duncan, 2018).
+Importantly, consistent with the timescale of cholinergic modulation of the hippocampus (Hasselmo & Fehlau, 2001; Meeter et al., 2004), the effect of recent familiarity on associative memory decreased over several seconds (Patil & Duncan, 2018).

 Retrieval states can have a pervasive effect on our behavior, beyond judgments of memory.
 We sometimes make decisions by consulting a specific prior memory.
-For example, we may choose to return to a lunch spot because we remember having a delicious sandwich there one time (Bornstein et al., 2017).
+For example, we may choose to return to a lunch spot because we remember having a delicious sandwich there one time (Bornstein, Khaw, Shohamy, & Daw, 2017).
 Thus, familiarity-induced retrieval states might increase our reliance on episodic memory retrieval when making decisions.
-Indeed, participants were more likely to retrieve, and use, episodic memories after they had just seen a familiar vs. novel scene (Duncan and Shohamy, 2016).
+Indeed, participants were more likely to retrieve, and use, episodic memories after they had just seen a familiar vs. novel scene (Duncan & Shohamy, 2016).